plasmapper/common-esp-cpp/docs/index.rst

 10. :cpp:class:`PL::Server` - a base class for any server.
 Descendant classes should override :cpp:func:`PL::Server::Enable`, :cpp:func:`PL::Server::Disable`,
     :cpp:func:`PL::Server::IsEnabled`, :cpp:func:`PL::Server::Lock` and :cpp:func:`PL::Server::Unlock`.
+11. :cpp:class:`PL::StreamServer` - a :cpp:class:`PL::Server` implementation using a :cpp:class:`PL::Stream` for communication with client.
+    The descendant class should override :cpp:func:`PL::StreamServer::HandleRequest` to handle the client request.
+    :cpp:func:`PL::StreamServer::HandleRequest` is only called when there is incoming data in the internal buffer.

 Thread safety
 -------------